Mental Health First Aid Australia Courses

 REDUCE STIGMA

-Reduce stigma and increase support for adults experiencing and living with mental health problems.
+Increase support for adults experiencing mental health problems.

 The Standard Mental Health First Aid course teaches participants how to provide initial support to another adult who may be experiencing a mental health problem.
 (See the page for this course on the Mental Health First Aid Australia website).